 There were a few notable miners who once owned the claims in the Stone Mountain Mine vicinity.
 Namely “Otto Taubert”, Otto Taubert had likely made the first discovery of today’s Stone Mountain Turquoise while working for a local copper company.
 Otto Taubert sold his claims to “Walter Godber”.
 This is the same Walter Godber of the legendary “Godber-Burnham” turquoise claim that later made him famous.
 It is said that Godber found about $50,000 worth in turquoise before moving onto the better known Godber-Burnham claim in central Nevada.

 Otto Taubert located several turquoise deposits in the area including the three “Harcross” claims, later named by F.B.
 Cross and J.J.
 Harrison.
-It is hard to tell which, but one the Harcross claims is likely to be the Stone Mountain Turquoise claim.
+It is hard to tell which, but one the Harcross claims is most likely to be Stone Mountain Mine.
 The area that encompasses Stone Mountain Mine has been claimed, dropped and reclaimed by different entities throughout it’s entire history.

-In the 1970’s a copper corporation named Anaconda prospected the entire area, leaving shallow trenches on just about every mound, hill or mountain.
-Anaconda eventually vacated their enterprise and left the area quiet and peaceful once more.
-Suzanne Moore and T. Kevin Cassidy discovered the turquoise deposit in the late 1970’s while rockhounding with friends.
+In the 1970’s a copper corporation named Anaconda prospected the entire area, leaving shallow trenches on almost every mound, hill or mountain in the area.
+Anaconda eventually vacated their enterprise leaving the claim abandoned, Suzanne Moore and T. Kevin Cassidy first discovered some turquoise on the claim in the late 1970’s while rockhounding with friends.
 In 1980 they claimed the deposit with partners, naming it “Stone Mountain Dig”.

 *Records previous to the 1960's are not available online.
 On the Lyon County website the Assessor documents list owners of the Stone Mountain Claim as follows: Claim Name Date Doc Type HARCROSS - 08/31/72 MINING LOC MAP HARCROSS - 10/26/78 AFF/ANNUAL ASSESSMENT HARCROSS - 10/04/79 AFF/ANNUAL ASSESSMENT HARCROSS - 10/29/80 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN DIG - 12/23/80 NOTICE/LOCATION (Suzanne Moore, T. Kevin Cassidy & Partners claim the deposit) STONE MOUNTAIN DIG - 02/10/82 NOTICE/LOCATION STONE MOUNTAIN DIG - 09/12/83 NOTICE/LOCATION (Partners drop from the claim) STONE MOUNTAIN DIG - 09/18/84 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN DIG - 09/03/85 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN DIG - 08/28/86 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN DIG - 09/04/87 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN DIG - 09/07/88 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN DIG - 09/25/89 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN DIG - 09/20/90 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN DIG - 08/23/91 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN DIG - 09/21/92 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN - 09/10/93 CERT/LOCATION (The Cassidy's change the name of the claim) STONE MOUNTAIN - 08/29/94 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN - 08/23/95 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN - 10/10/96 AFF/INTENT/HOLD STONE MOUNTAIN - 09/19/97 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN - 09/02/98 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN - 09/03/99 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN - 09/22/00 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN - 09/18/01 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN - 09/04/02 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN - 09/12/03 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN - 09/10/04 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN - 08/25/05 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN - 09/07/06 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN - 08/14/07 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN - 08/22/08 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN - 08/13/09 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN - 08/27/10 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN - 08/22/11 AFF/ANNUAL ASSESSMENT STONE MOUNTAIN - 03/22/12 DEED (Entree Gold purchases the claim from T. Kevin Cassidy) STONE MOUNTAIN A - 08/03/12 NOT/INTENT/HOLD STONE MOUNTAIN A - 08/08/13 NOT/INTENT/HOLD